RyanHoliday.net - Meditations on strategy and life

 So one morning, as I sat down early with my journal as I do every morning, I started to write about it.
 Not about the anger that I felt—I had done that too many times—but instead about all the things I was grateful for about this person.
 I wrote about my gratitude for all sorts of things about them, big and small.
 It was just a sentence or two at first.
 Then a few days later, I did it again and then again and again whenever I thought about it, and watched as my anger partly gave way to appreciation.
 As I said, sometimes it was little things, sometimes big things: Opportunities they had given me.
 What I had learned.
 A gift they had given me.
 What weaknesses they had provided vivid warnings of with their behavior.
 I had to be creative to come up with stuff, but if I looked, it was there.

-It struck me that there was something similar about my gratitude exercise and the small success I had.
-It was easy to think negative thoughts and to get stuck into a pattern with them.
+It struck me that there was something similar about Pete’s gratitude mantra and the small success I had.
+It’s easy to think negative thoughts and to get stuck into a pattern with them.
 But forcing myself to take the time not only to think about something good, but write that thought down longhand was a kind of rewiring of my own opinions.
-It became easier to see that while there certainly was plenty to be upset about, the balance of the situation was still overwhelmingly in my favor.
-Epictetus has said that every situation has two handles; which was I going to decide to hold onto?
+It became easier to see that while there certainly was plenty to be upset about, there was also plenty to be thankful for.
+Epictetus said that every situation has two handles; which was I going to decide to hold onto?
 The anger, or the appreciation?

 Now in the mornings, when I journal, I try to do this as often as I can.
 I try to find ways to express gratitude not for the things that are easy to be grateful for, but for what is hard.
-Gratitude for that nagging pain in my leg, gratitude for that troublesome client, gratitude for that delayed flight, gratitude for that damage from the storm.
-Because it’s making me take things slow, because it’s helping me develop better boundaries, because some flights are going to be delayed and I’m glad it wasn’t a more important flight, because the damage could have been worse, because the damage exposed a more serious problem that now we’re solving.
+That nagging pain in my leg—yes, thank you, it’s making me take things slow.
+That troublesome client—yes, thank you, it’s helping me develop better boundaries.
+The mistake I made–yes, thank you, for reminding me to be more careful, for teaching me a lesson.
+That damage from the storm—yes, thank you, the damage exposed a more serious problem that we’re now solving.
 And on and on.

-“Let us accept it,” Marcus Aurelius wrote to himself in his own journal some two thousand years ago, “as we accept what the doctor prescribes.
-It may not always be pleasant, but we embrace it —because we want to get well.”
 The Stoics saw gratitude as a kind of medicine, that saying “Thank you” for every experience was the key to mental health.
-“Convince yourself that everything is the gift of the gods,” Marcus said, “that things are good and always will be.”
-This isn’t always easy to do, obviously, we should try to do it because the doctor asked us to try this experimental procedure—and because the old way isn’t working well either.
+“Convince yourself that everything is the gift of the gods,” Marcus Aurelius wrote, “that things are good and always will be.”

 I’m not saying it will be magic but it will help.

-So as you gather around your family and friends this Thanksgiving or Christmas or any other celebration you might partake in, of course, appreciate it and give thanks for all the obvious and bountiful gifts that moment presents.
+So as you gather around your family and friends this Thanksgiving or even an ordinary evening at home, of course, appreciate it and give thanks for all the obvious and bountiful gifts that the moment presents.
 Just make sure that when the moment passes, as you go back to your everyday, ordinary life that you make gratitude a regular part of it.
 Again—not simply for what is easy and immediately pleasing.

 That comes naturally enough, and may even go without saying.
 What is in more desperate need of appreciation and perspective are the things you never asked for, the things you worked hard to prevent from happening in the first place.
 Because that’s where gratitude will make the biggest difference and where we need the most healing.

 Be grateful for it.
 Give thanks for it.
+Say yes, thank you for it.
 There was good within it.

 Write it down.
 Over and over again.